Brimstone (2016 film): Plot

 A young girl named Joanna, walking through the desert, is picked up and nursed by a traveling Chinese family.
 In the mining town of Bismuth, Joanna is sold to a brothel owned by Frank.
-She is protected by Sally, a prostitute, until she is hanged for shooting a violent customer; another prostitute, Elizabeth, then protects Joanna in the aftermath of Sally's hanging.
+She is protected by Sally, a prostitute, until Sally is hanged for shooting a violent customer; another prostitute, Elizabeth, then protects Joanna in the aftermath of Sally's hanging.
 However, when Elizabeth bites the tongue of an abusive customer, her tongue is cut off as punishment.
 Joanna teaches Elizabeth sign language from a book the doctor gave her.
 Elizabeth plans to sneak out of Bismuth to start a new life, and arranges through a marriage broker to marry Eli.
-The Minister comes to the brothel, recognizes Joanna, and proceeds to violently abuse her.
-Elizabeth saves Joanna but is murdered by the Minister with Joanna slashing his throat in retaliation.
+The Reverend comes to the brothel, recognizes Joanna, and proceeds to violently attack her.
+Elizabeth tries to save Joanna but is murdered by the Reverend with Joanna slashing his throat in retaliation.
 She runs away, cutting off her own tongue and taking Elizabeth's place with Eli.